Reinhard Marx: Biography

 On 19 February 2014 he was confirmed as a member of the Congregation for the Oriental Churches until the end of his current five-year term.

 On 12 March 2014 Marx was also elected chairman of the German Bishops' Conference as successor of Robert Zollitsch.
 He was elected in Münster by the German bishops and auxiliary bishops only in the fifth round of voting in which a simple majority is sufficient.
 He served in this capacity until his replacement Georg Bätzing was elected on 3 March 2020.

 On 15 October 2020, Pope Francis renewed Marx's term on the Council of Cardinal Advisers.

+It was reported in 2020 that Marx had accumulated a large personal fortune and received a state salary as a minister of almost 14000 Euros per month.

 In May 2021, Marx offered his resignation as archbishop of Munich to Pope Francis, citing his responsibility for the response to the sexual abuse crisis.
 On 10 June 2021, the pope declined his resignation.
 He accepted Marx's description of clerical abuse as a "catastrophe" that requires every bishop to engage with it personally, to "put their own flesh on the line".
 He wrote: "We will not be saved by investigations or the power of institutions.
 The prestige of our Church which tends to conceal her sins will not save us; neither the power of money nor the opinion of the media will save us."
 Instead he proposed all "confess our nakedness" and admit to sin and ask for "the grace of shame".
 He compared Marx's statement to Peter's confession to Christ: "Turn away from me for I am a sinful man" and countered with Christ's exhortation to Peter: "Feed my sheep."
 (Note: The letter was written in informal Argentine Spanish, an indication that Pope Francis wrote it himself.)

 In March 2023, Cardinal Marx was removed from Pope Francis's council of cardinals.

 On 20 May 2023, Marx presided over the marriage of Prince Ludwig of Bavaria of the House of Wittelsbach and his bride Sophie-Alexandra Evekink in Munich.
 On January 19, 2024, Marx gave the prayer during the memorial for late German football star Franz Beckenbauer.

 Marx broke his shoulder in March 2025.

 Marx participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

+On 2 February 2026, Marx opened the beatification process for Alfred Delp in Munich.

+In June 2026, Marx carried out the requiem mass for former German minister of Culture Hans Maier.